 Porbeagle is part of a group of sharks known collectively as mackerel sharks, belonging to the family Lamnidae.
 Porbeagles are found in the surface layers of the open ocean, and they also occur in coastal waters.
 They are a highly migratory and schooling species.
 Porbeagles live for between 30 and 40 years.
 Maturity for a male is gained at about 7 years and for a female at 12-14 years.
 They can grow to a length of 350cm.
 In the North Atlantic mating occurs in autumn and winter and the females give birth during spring and summer after an 8-9 month gestation period.

 Porbeagle is a highly migratory and schooling species.
 The Northeast Atlantic stock extends from Iceland and the Barents Sea to Northwest Africa.
 The north Atlantic population of porbeagle was seriously over-exploited by directed long-line fisheries up until the 1970s, when they became unprofitable.
 Since then there have been sporadic targeted fisheries for porbeagle, and they are also taken as bycatch, and have a high commercial value.
 An FAO Plan of Action for the Conservation and Management of Sharks provides guidance for countries wishing to set up shark fishery management programmes.
 Porbeagle is assessed as globally Vulnerable (2005) and as Critically Endangered in Northeast Atlantic by IUCN - the World Conservation Union.
 Also listed on the OSPAR list of threatened and/or declining species and habitats, based on evidence of decline and threats throughout the OSPAR maritime area.
 EC Regulation No. 1185/2003 prevents the removal of fins at sea and the subsequent discard or dumping of the often alive body.
-ICES advice for this species in 2012 for 2013 and 2014 is that no fishing for porbeagle should be permitted.
+ICES advice for this species given in 2012 is valid for 2013 to 2015 and is that no fishing for porbeagle should be permitted.
 Landings should not be allowed.
 And a rebuilding plan should be developed for the stock which is assessed as depleted.

 Once one of the most valuable elasmobranch species to commercial fisheries there are now no target fisheries for Porbeagle in EU waters, or by EU fleet.
 It may be taken as bycatch in longline fisheries for other species, such as tuna, and also in trawl, handline and gillnet fisheries.
 An unquantified amount of discarding now takes place in mixed demersal trawl and gillnet fisheries operating in EU waters.
 Longlining is a fishing method that has a possible bycatch of other non-target species, such as sea turtles, seabirds and other fish and elasmobranch species.